lizanx/CodingPath/Web/The-Odin-Project/Foundations/Foundations.md

 - Click the line number of code.
 - Call `debug(funcName)` in code.
 - Use other options in dev-tools panel like event breakpoints.

+## Function Basics
+### What are functions useful for?
+To define a certain action and reuse code blocks.

+### How do you invoke a function?
+`funcName(parameters...)`

+### What are anonymous functions?
+Functions that are defined without a name, which can only be assigned to a variable or passed as arguments.

+### What is function scope?
+A function has its only scope starting from `{` and ending at `}`, the scope may influence variable definitions and references.

+### What are return values?
+Values returned from a function, namely after some actions the function can return a value.

+### What are arrow functions?
+A simplified way to define function expressions: `(params...) => { /* code blocks */ }`